How does it work and why does it matter?

-A year in alley cropping:
+A year in Inga Alley Cropping

 The crop is then planted through the mulch within the pruned alleys.
-As it grows the Inga also recovers and regrows, providing the crop with some shade and protection from the sun.
-Once fully matured the crop is harvested.
+As it grows, the Inga also recovers, providing the crop with some shade and protection from the sun.
+Once fully matured, the crop is harvested.
 The Inga is then left to grow until the next planting season arrives, by which time they have fully recovered and the whole cycle is ready to be repeated.

-This system delivers huge benefits through ensuring a reliable harvest year after year from the same plot of land with minimal labour required.
-By recreating the conditions naturally found on the forest floor, Inga out competes the aggressive invasive grasses which normally dominate the farmers’ plots.
+This system delivers huge benefits by ensuring a reliable harvest year on year from the same plot of land with minimal labour required.
+By recreating the conditions naturally found on the forest floor, Inga out-competes the aggressive invasive grasses which normally dominate the farmers’ plots.